 Some of the names on the move ahead of the open.

-CBS is reporting Q3 EPS of $0.76 ex-items on revenue of $3.63 billion, with CNBC's Julia Boorstin.
+CBS is reporting Q4 EPS of $0.78 ex-items on revenue of $3.91 billion, reports CNBC's Julia Boorstin.
 The company also announced plans for a $1.5 billion stock buyback program.

 U.S. stock index futures were mixed on Wall Street after stocks surged on the reassurances of Federal Reserve Chair Janet Yellen.

 The Dow closed at 15,994, a gain of 1.2 percent.
 The Nasdaq was up 1 percent at 4,191, higher on the year but still off its January highs.

 The Fed chair's first testimony before Congress is the big event for markets in the week ahead, as traders sift through economic data.

 The four publishers that have agreed to the deal include Lagardere SCA's Hachette Book Group Inc; News Corp's HarperCollins Publishers LLC; CBS Corp's Simon& Schuster Inc, and Verlagsgruppe Georg von Holtzbrinck GmbH's Macmillan.
 Last year, a U.S. District Court judge ruled that Apple Inc had conspired with five major publishers to raise e-book prices.

 This is Talking Squawk, the official "Squawk Box" blog, providing tidbits, insights and some sarcastic reflections.

 Some of Wednesday's midday movers: